War / After War: Memory, Fear, Indifference: Oct. 4-5, 2018, CCA Seminar Room, Academic Building 6051, Rutgers University

 Circulation; Oct.
 2-3, 2014, Murray Hall 302, Rutgers University

-Keynote address: Lisa Gitelman, Professor and Chair of Media, Culture and Communication, NYU
+Keynote address: Lisa Gitelman, English and Media, Culture, and Communication, NYU

 The nineteenth century was an age of mass circulation of newspapers and magazines; of forced migration and exodus; of developing expertise in networks of trade and colonial exploitation; of the emergence of standardized time for travel by steamship and by rail; of the transnational circulation of theatrical performances, medicine shows, and fraudulent currency; and of new understandings of the movement of languages, species, and cultures.
 The end of the slave trade and the abolition of slavery in many empires and nations, new forms of colonialism (of both the extractive and settler varieties) as well as massive labor migrations, all radically altered individuals’ sense of place and belonging, and what constituted the local and the global.